genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 docker login genesisglobal-docker-internal.jfrog.io
 ...

-We need to enter artifactory credentials at this point.
-Enter:
+Before proceeding with the next step, we need to enter our artifactory credentials.

 ...
 docker pull genesisglobal-docker-internal.jfrog.io/genesis-console-proxy:latest